 Although Edmonton is not crawling with dangerous insects, it has a high enough population that you should be concerned about parasite prevention.
-Ticks, for instance, prey upon dogs and cats in three out of four life stages, and are not as rare as we might hope (17 species at last count).
+Ticks, for instance, prey upon dogs and cats in three out of four life stages and are not as rare as we might hope.
+At the moment, there are 17 known species.
 Keeping pets safe from fleas and ticks through preventative care is very important.
-Our doctors are here to help you figure out how to protect your pets and ensure they stay happy all year long without unwanted passengers.
+Our veterinarians are here to help you protect your pets and ensure they stay happy all year long without unwanted passengers.

-What is a parasite?
+What Is a Parasite?

 Click Here to learn more about the Government of Alberta submit a tick program.

 Unfortunately, even knowing the signs doesn’t always guarantee you can recognize parasites in your pets.
 The experts at our animal hospitals can help detect parasites through microscopic analysis and prescribe a course of prevention and treatment.
 Many parasites, including heartworms are preventable.
 We will do our best to educate and inform you about how to best keep your pets safe from parasites year-round!
 If you have any additional questions about pet parasite prevention, please contact the experience team at Mercy Animal Hospital for answers.